Blog icon

 Biography

-Dr Lars Petersson is a Group Leader and Senior Principal Research Scientist within the Imaging and Computer Vision Group , Data61, CSIRO, Australia.
-There, he is leading a group of 30+ staff of researchers and engineers developing computer vision technologies useful in real world commercial applications while also pushing the boundaries of state-of-the-art research via publications in top-tier venues.
-The group is also supervising 30+ Computer Vision PhD students in areas such as action recognition, real-time instance segmentation, human pose estimation etc. He is also co-leading one of the activities under CSIRO’s Machine Learning and Artificial Intelligence Future Science Platform effort where with a team of 10 postdocs and about 40 researchers from 6 Business Units, data science problems from the smallest of microscopy scales to the largest of astronomical scales are addressed by developing new and novel MLAI technologies.
-Previous to joining Data61/CSIRO, he was a Principal Researcher and Research Leader in NICTA’s computer vision research group where, from 2003 until 2016, he was leading projects such as Smart Cars, AutoMap, and Distributed Large Scale Vision.
+Dr Lars Petersson is a Senior Principal Research Scientist within the Imaging and Computer Vision Group , CSIRO Technology, Australia.
+There, he was leading a group of 30+ staff of researchers and engineers developing computer vision technologies useful in real world commercial applications while also pushing the boundaries of state-of-the-art research via publications in top-tier venues.
+The group, supervising 30+ Computer Vision PhD students in areas such as action recognition, real-time instance segmentation, human pose estimation etc. He has also been co-leading one of the activities under CSIRO’s Machine Learning and Artificial Intelligence Future Science Platform effort where with a team of 10 postdocs and about 40 researchers from 6 Business Units, data science problems from the smallest of microscopy scales to the largest of astronomical scales were addressed by developing new and novel MLAI technologies.
+Previous to joining CSIRO, he was a Principal Researcher and Research Leader in NICTA’s computer vision research group where, from 2003 until 2016, he was leading projects such as Smart Cars, AutoMap, and Distributed Large Scale Vision.
 Before joining NICTA, he did one year of postdoctoral research at the Australian National University.
 He received his PhD in March 2002 from KTH, Stockholm, Sweden, where he also received his Master’s degree in Engineering Physics.

 Other Interests